Vaginal Dryness During Pregnancy (Vaginal Atrophy) – Causes & Treatment

 Wear loose, soft, and absorbent cotton underwear to decrease your chances of vaginal itching and soreness.

 If vaginal dryness is one of the symptoms you have as a result of a compromised pelvic floor, don’t rush into doing Kegels like Thi.
 She did Kegels twice a day for a full month as advised by 3 different OBGYN’s and 1 doctor but saw no improvements in her condition.
 When it got worse, the next options she was given included either a pessary or surgery.

-Luckily, she discovered the No Kegels System before using these options.
+Luckily, she discovered our Pelvic Floor Dysfunction Program (formerly called the No Kegels System) before using these options.
 Now, she’s making massive progress in only a short amount of time!
 Discover more stories of women who have conquered pelvic floor dysfunctions here.

 How Vaginal Atrophy (Vaginal Dryness) is Connected to the Your Pelvic Floor Health

 It’s easy to address dryness.
 In fact, there are numerous creams to keep your vagina moisturized and relieved from all the discomfort you’re feeling.
 But the question remains: is dryness really the problem?
 Because if it’s not, then all these products are only band-aid solutions to a much larger issue.

 Let’s stop beating around the bush — vaginal atrophy is often a sign of a weak pelvic floor that can disrupt your sexual life and day-to-day activities if it remains untreated.
 But when it comes to your Pelvic Floor Health, there is a lot more at stake: your childbearing plans, hobbies, and even your quality of life.

 Watch This Video To Learn About The Importance of Your Fascia in Healing Birth Injuries